The Constitution and By Laws were revised at the NHA Annual Meeting on September 30, 2017.

 Selection of Board of Directors

-Section 2 – Nominees for the Board of Directors shall come from the Nominating Committee or from independent nominations, per Article V, Sections 15 and 16, and shall be voted on by the members at the annual meeting.
-The Board of Directors, immediately after their election, shall meet to perfect their organization.
-Members of the Board of Directors shall fill any vacancies which may occur in the Board of Directors, and those so chosen shall retain the position for the unexpired term to which their predecessors were elected.
-In the event the entire Board of Directors resigns, or for any reason becomes ineligible, ten or more full members of the Association may call a special meeting for the purpose of appointing a new Board of Directors who shall serve until the next annual or mid-year meeting of the Association.
-Any member of the Board of Directors may resign his office at any time, to take effect from the time of its acceptance by the President or majority of the Board of
+Section 2 – Nominations for Directors shall be made by the Nominating Committee and may be made by Full Members, independently, per Article V, Sections 15 and 16.
+Directors shall be elected by the members at the annual meeting.
+The Board of Directors, immediately after each annual meeting of members, shall meet to perfect the organization of the Board and Committees for the coming year.
+By majority vote, members of the Board of Directors shall fill any vacancies which may occur in the Board of Directors (if the total number of voting Directors is less than thirteen), and Directors so chosen shall serve on the Board for the unexpired term to which their predecessors were elected.
+In the event the entire Board of Directors resigns, or for any reason becomes ineligible, ten or more full members of the Association may call a special meeting for the purpose of appointing a new Board of Directors who shall serve until the next annual or mid-year meeting of the Association; provided, however, that if the immediate Past President resigns or otherwise ceases to serve on the Board of Directors no new director need be selected to replace the immediate Past President.
+Any member of the Board of Directors may resign his office at any time, such resignation to take effect from the time of its acceptance by the President or a majority of the Board of Directors.

 Duties of the Board of Directors

-Section 3 – The general business and affairs of the Association shall be managed by the Board of Directors, with the assistance of such committees as may be appointed from among the membership of the Association for special purposes; however, the actions of the committees shall always be subject to the confirmation of the Board of Directors.
-At the annual meeting the Board of Directors shall fix the annual dues for the ensuing year.
+Section 3 – The general business and affairs of the Association shall be managed by the Board of Directors, with the assistance of such committees as may be appointed from among the membership of the Association; however, the actions of the committees shall always be subject to oversight by and the confirmation of the Board of Directors.
+At the mid-year meeting of members, the Board of Directors shall fix the annual dues for the ensuing year.
 A majority of the Board of Directors shall constitute a quorum for the transaction of business.
 The Board of Directors may adopt such rules and regulations for the conduct of its meetings and management of the affairs of the Association as it may deem proper, not inconsistent with the charter or these By-Laws.
 The Board of Directors shall have the power to levy from time to time, as may be necessary, upon the members of this Association an assessment to be expended wholly in furtherance of the interest of the Association.

 Misconduct on Part of Members of the Board of Directors

 Section 4 – Any Director who has been found guilty of a crime involving, fraud, breach of trust, dishonesty or such other conduct that the Board of Directors deem to be prejudicial to the interests of this Association, may, after a fair and impartial hearing, be removed from his office by a two-thirds vote of the Board of Directors, and the remaining Directors shall, immediately after such vote, declare the office of said Director vacant.
-The vacancy so created shall be filled in the same manner as any other vacancy on the Board of Directors, per Article IV, Section 2.
+The vacancy so created shall be filled in the same manner as any other vacancy on the Board of Directors, per Article IV, Section 2, if the vacancy would leave fewer than thirteen voting Directors on the Board.

 Section 3 – See Article VIII, Section 5.